Ringmast4r/WiGLE-Vault/README.md

 **Is this safe?**
 Yes - uses official WiGLE API, read-only access, open source code.

+**Can anyone intercept my data?**
+NO!
+Direct HTTPS connection to WiGLE servers.
+Your data goes straight from WiGLE to your computer - nobody in between.

 **Can I stop and resume?**
 Yes - automatically skips files that already exist.